facebook/react-native-website/docs/debugging.md

 ## Performance Monitor

-You can enable a performance overlay to help you debug performance problems by selecting "Perf Monitor" in the Developer Menu.
+You can enable a performance overlay to help you debug performance problems by selecting "Perf Monitor" in the Dev Menu.

 <hr style={{marginTop: 25, marginBottom: 25}} />